RobiNN1/PF/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=PF-Projects.PF-Addons)

 > Compatibility with older versions is not guaranteed.
 If something doesn't work, make sure you're using the latest version.
-Everything is always created for the latest PHPFusion.
-Some addons may require newer PHP.
+Also some addons may require newer PHP.

 ## Infusions
 - [Content Generator](infusions/content_generator)